Skip to main content

 Of course, as always, we deal with historic Arbury here, not council planners' estates or electoral wards, which are both prone to boundary changes.

-Historically, King's Hedges was a fifty-eight acre farm north of the guided busway, and the fields north of Arbury Road by Arbury Camp and Arbury Camp Farm were known as the Arbury/Harborough Meadows.
+Historically, King's Hedges was a fifty-eight acre farm north of the guided busway, and the fields north of Arbury Road by Arbury Camp and Arbury Camp Farm were known as the Arbury/Harborough Meadows and Furlongs.
 Harborough?
 This was a variation on the Arbury name.
 Both names were in use until the late 1800s.
 The 'King's Hedges' name was imported into the North Arbury area by council planners in the 1960s and 1970s.
 King's Hedges School is actually not in the historic King's Hedges acres.
 Things like this can lead to confusion for local history researchers.

 King's Hedges Road was, until the late 1970s, a road leading north of the railway tracks (guided busway) to the original King's Hedges - the farm - as shown on our maps.
 The road was redirected and extended across the Arbury Meadows in the late 1970s as part of the A14 development, and lopped off the original end of Arbury Road at the Histon/Cambridge Road junction.